ZeeCoder/use-resize-observer/CONTRIBUTING.md

 # CONTRIBUTING

-When contributing to this project, please keep in mind the following goals:
+When contributing to this project, please keep in mind the following:

 - The hook must remain as simple as possible.
-It's only a "proxy" to a ResizeObserver instance, and shouldn't add features that the resize observer doesn't do.
+It's only a "proxy" to a ResizeObserver instance, and shouldn't add features that itself does not offer.
 - All features must be covered with test(s).

 It's also best to first submit an issue, before creating a pull request so that